 Our criteria are set out below.
-They are important, as we consider each application against these criteria and fund those that we believe will best achieve the programme aims.
+We will consider each application to see how well it meets these criteria and fund those that we believe will best achieve the programme aims.

-The difference that your project will make What are we looking That the project is addressing an identified need for a specific for? group of people within the Armed Forces community and that it will: be able to make a significant difference to people's lives provide new services that meet needs within specific Armed Forces communities 3. not duplicate other emerging service provision 4. be able to show that the project will have longer term transformational benefits that will have an ongoing legacy across the UK after the end of the grant.
-What do you need to What your proposed project will do show us?
-How this would help specific Armed Forces communities Why this need/these communities have not previously been supported in this way How people from Armed Forces communities have shaped this project or service; and how you know that they will use it How many people this is likely to help What difference this will make What the long-term benefits and systemic change is hoped to be?
+The difference that your project is making What are we looking That the project is addressing an identified need for a specific for? group of people within the Armed Forces community and that it will: be able to make a significant difference to people's lives provide new services that meet needs within specific Armed Forces communities not duplicate other emerging service provision be able to show that the project will have longer term transformational benefits that will have an ongoing legacy across the UK after the end of the grant.

-Delivery of your project What are we looking for?
-That your proposed project is feasible, that your organisation has the skills and experience to run your project; and that the approach to running your project would be likely to lead to the long-term legacy that you are seeking to have.
 What do you need to show us?
+What your proposed project will do.
+How this would help specific Armed Forces communities.
+Why this need/these communities have not previously been supported in this way.
+How people from Armed Forces communities have shaped this project or service; and how you know that they will use it.
+How many people this is likely to help.
+What difference this will make.
+What the long-term benefits and systemic change is hoped to be?

-That your organisation is well run and well managed That you'll be able to start your grant activity quickly That you can keep people on your project safe That your project will be delivered in line with our ethical values Why your project offers good value for money Whether you will be working with others to achieve your aims, and how you will do this How you will measure the impact of your project in the short, medium and longer term Your plans to ensure a long-term legacy of your work that will continue after the end of the grant.
+Delivery of your project What are we looking That your proposed project is feasible, that your organisation has for? the skills and experience to run your project; and that the approach to running your project would be likely to lead to the long term legacy that you are seeking to have.
+What do you need to That your organisation is well run and well managed. show us?
+That you'll be able to start your grant activity quickly.
+That you can keep people on your project safe.
+That your project will be delivered in line with our ethical values.
+Why your project offers good value for money.
+Whether you will be working with others to achieve your aims, and how you will do this.
+How you will measure the impact of your project.
+Your plans to ensure a long-term legacy of your work that will continue after the end of the grant.